Overview

 That growth is being driven by major advances in the production and collection of health data; the wider adoption of novel technologies; the demand for personalized, high-quality care; and the need for health data analyses.
 Using health data to reduce costs, improve the efficiency of operations, or enhance the quality and safety of patient care has become an escalating priority for health care organizations and industry stakeholders.

-Both data acquisition and data governance are also growing in importance in human resource organizations.
+Both data acquisition and data governance are also growing in importance in human resource organizations in many industries.
 Employers are gathering data from employees (and consumers) at a rapid rate.
 Personal data, biometric data, performance management, and employee engagement inputs provide great opportunities to help companies manage their workforces, and the urge to use the data grows every day.
 Policies and procedures to protect and determine the appropriate use of data must keep pace with the newest technologies and methods.
 One mistake can lead to a breach, litigation, or damaged reputation in the marketplace.

 Read more